araa47/hass_bletracker/README.md

 If you are using the itag device and enabled pairing, when you walk out of range from the pi with the itag tacker, it will start beeping.
 This is pretty annoying right now, but seems to be a firmware feature on the itag so I havent been enable to disable this.
 If you are annoyed by this noise, you could aways open up the device and disconnect the buzzer.

+## Future Updates

+Currently this script only supports tracking a single device, but it shouldn't be too difficult to add multiple device support.
+Will be adding this in once I get some more time.